 Are there any new review criteria for the NCARB Award proposals?

-In addition to criteria such as integration of non-faculty architect practitioners, creation of innovative concepts and methods to integrate practice and education, and effectiveness in responding to relevant issues identified in the 2007 Practice Analysis of Architecture and "The Boyer Report," several new criteria have been added.
+In addition to criteria such as integration of non-faculty architect practitioners, creation of innovative concepts and methods to integrate practice and education, and effectiveness in responding to relevant issues identified in the 2012 NCARB Practice Analysis of Architecture, NCARB's Contribution to the NAAB 2013 Accreditation Review Conference, and "The Boyer Report," several new criteria have been added.
 These include the proposal's effectiveness in raising awareness of the architect's responsibility for the public health, safety, and welfare and its effectiveness in raising awareness about issues central to practice.
 Please refer to the NCARB Award Proposal Review Criteria.

 The NCARB Award and its objectives support architecture schools' efforts to create academic initiatives that will have a long-term, ongoing impact on architecture students, faculty, and the curriculum by integrating practice and education.
 The NCARB Award criteria includes two specific issues: raising student awareness about issues central to practice and the architect's responsibility for the public health, safety, and welfare.
 These and other objectives are aligned with the NAAB 2009 Conditions for Accreditation that "define minimum standards that professional degree programs in architecture are expected to meet in order to ensure that students are prepared to move to the next steps in their careers including internship and licensure."